-

 Dr. Chantal Tetreault Receives Fulbright U.S. Scholar Program Award

-Associate Professor Chantal Tetreault has won a coveted Fulbright U.S. Scholar Program Award.
-Dr. Tetreault specializes in linguistic and cultural anthropology and her recent work has primarily focused on issues of migration and social change in France.
-More generally, her research illuminates how cultural processes of identity construction are achieved through everyday language use.
-Dr. […]
+The Department of Anthropology congratulates Dr. Chantal Tetreault on winning a coveted Fulbright U.S. Scholar Program Award.
+Dr. Tetreault is an Associate Professor of Anthropology specializing in linguistic and cultural anthropology.
+Her recent work has primarily focused on issues of migration and social change in France.
+More generally, her research illuminates how cultural processes of […]

 -